encoredev/encore/docs/develop/config.md

 ---
+seotitle: Configuration for environment specific changes
+seodesc: See how you can use configuration to define different behavior in each environment.
+Making it simpler to develop and test your backend application.
 title: Configuration
 subtitle: When you want to change something, but not everywhere
 ---

-As developers, we often find ourselves in a situation where we need to change something in our codebase, but we don't want to change it everywhere the code is deployed.
-This is where configuration files come in, allowing us to define the default behaviour of our applications, but then allow us to override these values for other environments.
+It's common to want to change something in your codebase, but not want to change it everywhere the code is deployed.
+Configuration files let you define the default behaviour of your application, and override it for specific environments.

 Encore supports configuration files written in [CUE](https://cuelang.org/), which is a superset of JSON.
 It adds the following:
 - C-style comments